ke177409/Kara-Evans/Projects/Product-Analysis.md

 <img src="images/Total%20Revenue%20%26%20Number%20of%20Rentals%20by%20Rating%20(2).png">
 </p>

 The highest earning film title was “Scalawag Duck”, rated NC-17.
 The lowest earning film titles were “Connection Microcosmos”, rated G, and “Freedom Cleopatra”, rated PG-13.
 These results support the finding that PG-13 films were rented more frequently at a higher rental rate.
 <p align="center">
 <img src="images/Lowest%20Earning%20Film%20Titles%20and%20Rating.png"/>
 </p>

-Customer identification numbers were used to calculate the total amount of customers in each country around the world.
+Customer identification numbers were used to calculate the total number of customers in each country around the world.
 These results were narrowed down to the top 10 countries with the largest customer presence:
 1. India (60)
 2. China (53)